vc27/dnd/5e/The Lord Masters ReQuest/Characters.md

 - Is all about the cold, their lair has an eerie slow snow fall even though the lair is underground

 ## Crony: Spider Queen

+- is controled by Erylis
+- can sting its victims with venom that will transform them into a spider like creature based on what ever exiting creature they currently are. so a human will gane one size category and grow extra spider legs plus a carapace and abdomen

 ## Crony: fleshy spider monsters